duckduckgo/duckduckgo-help-pages/_docs/misconceptions/does-duckduckgo-sell-personal-information.md

 order: 200
 ---

-No. We have never sold personal information to anyone, and we do not track our users, per our strict [Privacy Policy](https://duckduckgo.com/privacy).
-For example, "We don’t save or share your search or browsing history when you search on DuckDuckGo or use our apps and extensions."
+No. We have never sold personal information to anyone, and we do not track our users, per our strict [Privacy Policy](https://duckduckgo.com/privacy) which says "We don’t save or share your search or browsing history when you search on DuckDuckGo or use our apps and extensions."